mcguirej/hup6-pmu/README.md

 pmu_load_one_run.m: Prompts the user for a pulse file.
 Reads timing information in the footer and lines up the data with dicom timing info saved previously as described above.
+Returns an inter-beat interval timeseries.

 There are two reasons to believe the temporal alignment is imperfect.